 Training and staff resources.
 Can be related specifically to any of the other categories described above.

 To find out how we can help you with your communities energy needs, please see contact us at: (705) 657-1126 and ask to speak with Shayne Hill (CIPS Manager of Energy and Infrastructure).
-You can also email us at: email@example.com
+Feel free to click the chat button in the bottom right hand corner to have a quick chat with CIPS.
+You can email us at: firstname.lastname@example.org

 To set up a short 15 minute consultation with our CEO, Mike Jacobs, please see this page here.
 Chi Miigwetch (thank you) and good luck!